 Stages of Flea Infestation

-Most flea collars work best for early stages of flea infestation.
+Most flea collars work best for the early stages of flea infestation.
 In case of a severe flea infestation, you need to combine the collar with other forms of flea treatment like tablets and spot-on treatments.
 Discuss with your vet to determine the best flea treatment methods for your dog.

 Your Dog’s Condition